BZoennchen/Pages/_animations/sierpinski.md

 completely fill the unit square.
 More precisely this is true in the limit $$k \rightarrow \infty$$, where $$k$$ is the order of the curve.
 The animation shows the curve for $$k = 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10$$.
-The length of the curve grows expenentially.
+The length of the curve grows exponentially.

 <div id = "p5-sierpinksi" style="display:block; margin-left:auto; margin-right:auto; width:740px; margin-bottom:1.5em;"></div>